Hotel and Motel Guest Injuries in Illinois: Who Is Liable

 The Duty Hotels Owe Their Guests

-As invitees, hotel guests are owed the duty of reasonable care to maintain the property in a reasonably safe condition and to warn of known hazards that are not obvious.
+Hotel guests are invitees under Illinois law, owed the duty of reasonable care to maintain the property in a reasonably safe condition and to warn of known hazards that are not obvious.
 Hotels must also conduct regular inspections to discover hazards that might not be immediately apparent.
 This duty extends to guest rooms, hallways, lobbies, parking lots, swimming pools, fitness centers, restaurants, and all other areas guests are expected to access.

-• Swimming pool and hot tub injuries.
+- Swimming pool and hot tub injuries.
 Drownings, near-drownings, slip-and-falls on pool decks, and chemical exposure from improperly maintained water.
-Hotels must comply with IDPH regulations for public pool safety.
+Hotels must comply with Illinois Department of Public Health (IDPH) regulations for public pool safety.

-Hotel injury evidence disappears quickly.
+Evidence in an Illinois hotel injury claim disappears quickly.
 Surveillance footage is overwritten on short cycles.
 Cleaning and maintenance logs are internal documents that may be altered.
 Wet conditions dry.
 Broken fixtures are repaired.
 Report the injury to hotel management immediately and request an incident report.
 Photograph the hazard, your injuries, your footwear, and the surrounding area.
-Get contact information from any witnesses — hotel guests are transient and will leave within days.
+Get contact information from any witnesses, hotel guests are transient and will leave within days.

 Many hotel brands (Hilton, Marriott, Choice Hotels) operate on a franchise model.
-The hotel you stayed at may be owned by a local LLC, not the brand whose name is on the building.
-Identifying the correct defendant — the franchise owner, the management company, or both — is important for your claim.
+The Illinois hotel you stayed at may be owned by a local LLC, not the brand whose name is on the building.
+Identifying the correct defendant, the franchise owner, the management company, or both, is important for your claim.

 Frequently Asked Questions